 This course will reveal the techniques of making laboratory and everyday fluid flow physics visible for both scientific and aesthetic purposes.
-Students will create images using photographic and video techniques, and document their work in written reports, focusing on "why does it look like that?".
+You'll create images using photographic and video techniques, and document your work in written reports, posted on the class website, focusing on "why does it look like that?".
 Questions such as "what makes an image scientific?
 What makes an image art?" will be explored, but this is largely a technical course.
-Students will also gain technical expertise in a range of flow visualization and photographic techniques drawn from the following list.
+You'll also gain technical expertise in a range of flow visualization and photographic techniques drawn from the following list.
 Quantitative applications and analysis will be considered where appropriate.